m4teusz-korzeniowski/e-learning-app/README.md

 #### Password change
 ![Change password](password_change.png)

-## 🚧 Work in Progress
-This application is still under development.
-Some features might be incomplete, and bugs may occur.

 ## 📚 Project Context
 This application is a part of a bachelor's thesis project.
 It is being developed as an academic exercise and is not yet ready for production use.